elb0/elb0.github.io/_posts/2018-08-30-phd-soundtrack.md

 <iframe src="https://open.spotify.com/embed/track/7qfoq1JFKBUEIvhqOHzuqX" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 I've talked briefly [elsewhere](https://www.auckland.ac.nz/en/students/academic-information/postgraduate-students/school-of-graduate-studies/doctoral-spotlight0.html) about loving the Hamilton soundtrack.
-I'll listen to the whole thing through while doing data analysis, and know it's time to go home when I'm the last person in the office and crying through the final song, "Who Live, Who Dies, Who Tells Your Story".
-If I had to only pick one song from it for PhDing, Non-Stop wins hands down.
+I'll listen to the whole thing through while doing data analysis, and know it's time to go home when I'm the last person in the office and crying through the final song, "Who Lives, Who Dies, Who Tells Your Story".
+If I had to only pick one song from it for PhDing, "Non-Stop" wins hands down.

 > *Why do you write like you’re running out of time?
 > Write day and night like you’re running out of time?*